Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 You have two options here and it depends if you are hiking in the snow or not…

-If hiking in deeper snow and you don’t have gaiters then you will want to wear wool or thermal tights plus an outer shell snow pant. (see below)⬇️
+Option 2: If hiking through deep snow, you’ll want to wear wool or thermal tights plus an outer shell snow pant. ⬇️

-Best Overall Thermal Tights: 🏆 Smartwool Classic Thermal Merino Base Layer Bottoms ($115) ‘Top Rated’ on REI and pairs well with the Merino Wool base layer top mentioned at the top of the post.
+🏆 Best Thermal Tights (wear under hiking pants): 🏆 Smartwool Classic Thermal Merino Base Layer Bottoms ($115) ‘Top Rated’ on REI and pairs well with the Merino Wool base layer top mentioned at the top of the post.

-🏆Top Rated on REI: REI Co-op Wallace Lake Wool Pom Beanie ($32)
+🏆Top Rated on REI: Outdoor Research Pom Beanie ($40)

 Mittens over gloves, any day!
 Being next to someone helps you stay warm and retain body heat, right?!
 Same for your fingers!
 Just think of them as separate people.
 Keep them close!